Consteel/manual/docs/manual/general-description/installing-and-running-the-software.md

-# Installing and running the softawre
+# Installing and running the software